-The RHS recommend ‘Patriot’ (large flavoured berries, more tolerant to heavy soils & good autumn colour); or ‘Sunshine Blue’ (self-fertile & compact; suitable for containers; pink flowers fade white; high yielding)
+The RHS recommends ‘Patriot’ (large flavoured berries, more tolerant to heavy soils & good autumn colour); or ‘Sunshine Blue’ (self-fertile & compact; suitable for containers; pink flowers fade white; high yielding)

-GROWING IN POTS: An acidic substrate such as Jon Innes ericaceous is best for blueberries in pots.
-Pot to a final pot size of 40-50 cm across (16-20 cm).
-Blueberry hate to dry out so water regularly – ideally with rainwater.
+ADVICE ON GROWING BLUEBERRY IN POTS: An acidic substrate such as Jon Innes ericaceous is best for blueberries in pots.
+Pot up your plants to a final pot size of 40-50 cm across (16-20 cm).
+Blueberry hate to dry out, so water regularly – ideally with rainwater.
 Feed during the growing season with an ericaceous liquid fertiliser.
 Keep in a sheltered spot during cold spells: cover with fleece or move into a shed.

 Plant Diary – Jersey Blue Blueberry, planted spring 2019